Application and Selection Procedures

 - Candidates are invited to contact current interns for further discussion, if desired.

 - Interview ratings are compiled by the Training Director and a rank-order list of candidates is created based on staff ratings.

 - Professional staff meet to review rank-order list, and to make any adjustment to the order of candidates or to delete candidates from consideration.
 These decisions are typically made by group consensus.
-Diversity of candidates on the rank-order list is again discussed, and changes to rank-order may be made in order to maximize the likelihood of a diverse intern class.

 - Training Director submits rank-order list to Match Program.